martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 Keep an instance of the tasks repository on the `Application` to ensure we only have one instance thereof.

+Tests can swop in different implementations of the dependencies provided by the service locator, such as Fakes.

 ### Espresso
 ### Mockito
 ### Testing Navigation